-5.3.5.2 All welded aluminum alloy joints shall be made in accordance with accepted welding practices, and the efficiency of the joints shall not be less than 85 percent of the properties of the adjacent material.
-Aluminum alloys shall be joined by an inert gas arc welding process using aluminummagnesium filler metals that are consistent with the material supplier's recommendations.
+- 5.3.5.1 All joints between tank shells, heads, baffles (or baffle attaching rings), and bulkheads shall be welded in accordance with the requirements contained in this section. - 5.3.5.2 All welded aluminum alloy joints shall be made in accordance with accepted welding practice, and the efficiency of the joints shall not be less than 85 percent of the properties of the adjacent material.
+Aluminum alloys shall be joined by an inert gas arc welding process using aluminum-magnesium filler metals that are consistent with the material supplier's recommendations.

-5.3.5.3 All welded joints in mild steel (MS), high strength low alloy (HSLA) steel, and austenitic stainless steel (SS) shall be made in accordance with accepted welding practice, and the efficiency of the joints shall not be less than 85 percent of the mechanical properties of the adjacent metal in the tank.

-5.3.5.4 Combinations of mild steel (MS), high strength low alloy (HSLA) steel, and austenitic stainless steel (SS) shall be permitted to be used in the construction of a single tank, provided that each material, where used, shall comply with the minimum requirements specified for the material used in the construction of that section of the tank.

-- 5.3.5.4.1 Whenever stainless steel sheets are used in combination with sheets of other types of steel, joints made by welding shall be formed by the use of stainless steel electrodes or filler rods and the stainless steel electrodes or filler rods used in the welding shall be suitable for use with the grade of stainless steel concerned according to the recommendations of the manufacturer of the stainless steel electrodes or filler rods. - 5.3.5.5 Compliance with the requirements contained in 5.3.5.2 or 5.3.5.3 for the welded joints indicated in 5.3.5.1 shall be determined by preparing, from materials representative of those to be used in tanks subject to this specification and by the same technique of fabrication, two test specimens conforming to Figure 5.3.5.5 and testing them to failure in tension.
+- 5.3.5.3 All welded joints in mild steel (MS), high strength low alloy steel (HSLA), and austenitic stainless steel (SS) shall be made in accordance with accepted welding practice, and the efficiency of the joints shall not be less than 85 percent of the mechanical properties of the adjacent metal in the tank. - 5.3.5.4 Combinations of mild steel (MS), high strength low alloy steel (HSLA), and austenitic stainless steel (SS) shall be permitted to be used in the construction of a single tank, provided that each material, where used, shall comply with the minimum requirements specified for the material used in the construction of that section of the tank. - 5.3.5.4.1 Whenever stainless steel sheets are used in combination with sheets of other types of steel, joints made by welding shall be formed by the use of stainless steel electrodes or filler rods and the stainless steel electrodes or filler rods used in the welding shall be suitable for use with the grade of stainless steel concerned according to the recommendations of the manufacturer of the stainless steel electrodes or filler rods. - 5.3.5.5 Compliance with the requirements contained in 5.3.5.2 or 5.3.5.3 for the welded joints indicated in 5.3.5.1 shall be determined by preparing, from materials representative of those to be used in tanks subject to this specification and by the same technique of fabrication, two test specimens conforming to Figure 5.3.5.5 and testing them to failure in tension. - 5.3.5.5.1 One pair of test specimens shall represent all the tanks to be made of the same combination of materials by the same technique of fabrication and in the same shop, within 6 months after the tests on such samples have been completed. - 5.3.5.5.2 The butt welded specimens tested shall be considered as qualifying other types or combinations of types of weld using the same filler material and welding process as long as parent metals are of the same types of material.